EnerNOC/oadr2-vtn-new/README.md

     ~/oadr2-ven $ mvn install -Dmaven.test.skip=true

+You also need an AMQP server to handle push operations.
+The easiest solution is [RabbitMQ](http://www.rabbitmq.com/download.html).
+If you're on a Mac with Homeberw or most Linux distros, you can easily install Rabbit via your package manager.

 ### Running Locally

 The app can be run from the command line with Apache Maven or the Grails command line tools.